Florida Divorce Residency Requirements

 Contact an Attorney Today for Help

 While it may seem like a minor step, establishing residency in Florida is a critical element to any divorce filing.
 Are you contemplating divorce and would like to learn more from a knowledgeable Tampa divorce lawyer?
-Call the office or contact us today at the law office of Blair H. Chan, III to schedule a free evaluation of your case and learn more about your legal options when it comes to filing for divorce in Florida.
+Call the office or contact us today at the law office of Blair H. Chan, III to schedule an initial consultation of your case and learn more about your legal options when it comes to filing for divorce in Florida.